pmoogi-redhat/logloss-benchmarking/README.md

-#### logloss-benchmarking using loader and verify-loader programs as standalone setup
+## Scenario 1 logloss-benchmarking using loader and verify-loader programs as standalone setup

 This repo contains simulation script for
  1. replicating log-loss at different rate of logs generation (msg line per sec or no of bytes per sec)